The Home Sale Tax Exemption

 The "Use" Test and the Home Sale Tax Exemption

-- Exemption Limited to Every Two Years: You can only qualify for the home sale exemption from the capital gains tax once every two years.
+You can only qualify for the home sale exemption from the capital gains tax once every two years.
 This is sometimes called the "two-year rule."

-- The Use Test: To qualify for the home sale capital gains tax exemption, you must pass the use test (looking at whether you "used"/lived in your home).
-You must have owned and lived in the residence for a total of two out of the last five years before the sale.
-That time does not have to be continuous, which would allow you to live in the house for the first year, rent it for three years, then live in it for the fifth year and still qualify.
+To qualify for the home sale capital gains tax exemption, you must pass the use test (looking at whether you "used"/lived in your home).
+You must have owned and lived in the residence for at least two out of the last five years before the sale.
+That time does not have to be continuous.
+An example could be:

 Types of Homeowners and the Home Sale Tax Exemption

-- Married Couples: Married couples who file jointly are entitled to a $500,000 exclusion from capital gains so long as either spouse owned the residence and both spouses meet the use test.
+Married couples who file jointly are entitled to a $500,000 exclusion from capital gain tax.
+Tax laws say either spouse can own the residence.
+However, both spouses must meet the use test.

-- Newly Married Couples Bonus: If an unmarried couple bought a house and lived in it for one and a half years, and then got married, they can use that year and a half towards the two year requirement.
+If an unmarried couple bought a house and lived in it for one and a half years and then got married, they can use that year and a half towards the two-year period requirement.
 This means they only need to live in the house as a married couple for six more months to qualify for the $500,000 tax exclusion.

 Divorced couples can add the ownership and use of their former spouse to meet the use test.
 For example: